exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 - Becoming a maintainer.

 ## We develop with Github
-We use Github to host code, to track issues and feature requests, as well as accept pull requests.
+We use Github to host code, track issues, accumulate feature requests, review and accept pull requests.

 ## We use Github Flow
 All code changes happen through Pull Requests.